VAT registration – when should you register for VAT? Try HMRC’s handy estimator

 Try HMRC’s VAT Registration Estimator

-In July 2024, HMRC launched a handy VAT registration estimator tool which can help you work out the impact of registering on your accounts and your customers.
+In July 2024, HMRC launched a handy VAT registration estimator tool that can help you work out the impact of registering on your accounts and those of your customers.

-With over 300,000 VAT registrations recorded each year, HMRC says it created the tool following feedback from small businesses.
+With over 300,000 VAT registrations recorded each year, HMRC states that it created the tool in response to feedback from small businesses.

 Business owners often worry about how VAT registration will affect their customers, particularly as they approach the annual threshold.